Flood insurance is available for any property, regardless of whether it is located within a floodplain.

 - The Colorado Hazard Mapping Program (CHAMP) is remapping the 100-year floodplain of creeks affected in 2013, including St. Vrain Creek and Left Hand Creek.
 Read about the St. Vrain Watershed Risk Mapping Assessment and Planning effort >

 - Floodplain map changes such as the ones detailed above can affect flood insurance premiums.
-Learn more in this FEMA brochure >
+Learn more on FEMA's website.

-- Assistance with floodplain information is available from Longmont's Floodplain Administrator.
+- Help with floodplain information is available from Longmont's Floodplain Administrator.
 Floodplain information requests are responded to within 48 hours and an appointment to discuss in person can always be made.